Imagine what’s possible with a trail that connects the country …

 This vision and these experiences will become a reality thanks to the Great American Rail-Trail, a signature project of Rails-to-Trails Conservancy (RTC) and our most ambitious project yet.
 Since RTC Co-Founder David Burwell first dreamed of the Great American Rail-Trail more than 30 years ago, we’ve known the potential of building a trail for the nation.

 Today, that vision is ready to be realized.
+Coming May 8, 2019: the reveal of the cross-country preferred route of the Great American Rail-Trail!

 “One day, you could go across this entire country … on flat, wide, off-road paths.
 I want rail-trails to be ‘America’s Main Street."